 Editor’s Note: An update on Frosty’s adventures and a nice snapshot of those special moments that make travel worthwhile.
 He sure does keep busy!
 It reminds me that I have to stop writing books about adventures and get out and have a new adventure!

 Location: North America

 Adventure creates unique “moments” for your heart, mind and body.
 You never forget the time when you slogged through a downpour along Oregon’s coast.
-You remember that tornado funnel as you pedaled across Oklahoma.
-That special campfire under 14,000-foot peaks in Colorado stands out with shooting stars placing an exclamation point at the end of your day.
-You remember that trip across Death Valley where you drank four gallons of water in one day, but never peed once.
-That night of slumber beneath the 2,500-year-old Redwood giants touched your spirit beyond your imagination.
+You never forget that tornado funnel as you pedaled across Oklahoma.
+You will always remember that special campfire under 14,000-foot peaks in Colorado stands out with shooting stars placing an exclamation point at the end of your day.
+You remember that trip across Death Valley where you drank four gallons of water in one day but never peed once.
+And, seared into your soul is that night of slumber beneath the 2,500-year-old Redwood giants touched your spirit beyond your imagination.

 That night in the Sierras where Canadian geese dropped out of the sky for a final landing pad on the glass-still lake before you.
 Other ducks created V-wakes trailing behind them while diving ducks created circles.
 With that magical scene, your campfire’s embers enchanted you.